 - Mobile apps lack advanced privacy features

 Astrill is a great example of a VPN that prioritizes privacy without compromising on performance.
 It’s not the cheapest option on the current market but offers a premium experience compared to most other providers.
-Excellent speeds on local connections combined with hassle-free access to Netflix, BBC iPlayer, and other streaming sites make it a great choice for streaming fans, and torrenters will love the speedy uploads, but gamers can experience much ping times with other providers.
+Excellent speeds on local connections combined with hassle-free access to Netflix and other streaming sites make it a great choice for streaming fans, and torrenters will love the speedy uploads, but gamers can experience much ping times with other providers.

 When it comes to privacy, Astrill is definitely one of the most secure options out there.
 Minimal connection metadata is collected and discarded after 30 days, and more importantly none of it is personally identifiable so your browsing can’t be traced back to you.
 Astrill also offers loads of extra privacy features such as a kill switch, split tunneling and its own Stealth protocol that means the software can be used in high-censorship countries.